bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 ChIP-seq
 ~~~~~~~~
 bcbio-nextgen implements the first steps of a ChIP-seq analysis up to aligning with
 bowtie2.
-It doesn't do anything other than get the samples into a state
-where a peak caller like MACS2 can be used.
+It does alignment and peak calling with MACS2.

 - Adapter trimming:
   - `cutadapt`_